rayalan/binary-adages/content/pages/profile-employer-questions.md

 * What's the most important questions you ask if you are interviewing a manager?
 Why do you ask them?
 * Tell me about a time there was a major conflict.
 What happened?
 * What's a time you've disagreed with other engineering leadership?
 What happened?
-* What piece of conventual wisdom for building great software would you say doesn't apply to the company?
+* What piece of conventional wisdom for building great software would you say doesn't apply to this company?
 * What's the typical tenure of a manager?
 Senior leaders?
 How do you maintain culture and momentum with that rate of change?

 ## Success and Failure